MCP Dev Setup: Anaconda, uv, and Claude

 A uv project where pyproject.toml, the lockfile, and .env drive a reproducible run

-Initialize a project for the course and add the libraries you will need across every section:
+Initialize a project for the course and add the libraries we need across every section:

 BASH